dauncy/daniel-blog/src/posts/controlw-flows.md

   - posts
 excerpt: What are control flow components...?
 Why do I use them...?
 permalink: /nextjs-control-flow-components/
-description: Explore NextJS control flow components & See my favorite implemtaion.
+description: Explore NextJS control flow components & See my favorite implementation.
 ---

 Control flow components in NextJS are specialized react components that allow us to conditionally render content based on certain conditions.
 Essentially control flows are a great way to abstract common functionality.